-Figure 5: Steps in the California Utility Allowance Calculator process to obtaining a utility allowance estimate
+Figure 5: Steps in the California Utility Allowance Calculator process to obtaining a Utility Allowance estimate

-This process is conducted by a third party consultant.
-The consultant begins by creating an engineering model of the building, including design features such as the heating, ventilation and air conditioning (HVAC) equipment and lighting that is specific to the project.
+The process is conducted by a third party consultant.
+The consultant begins with creating an engineering model of the building, including design features such as HVAC equipment and lighting that are specific to the project.
 This model is used to estimate the energy consumption for each unit type, distinguished by the number of bedrooms.
 The consultant then uses a table of utility rates to obtain residents' estimated utility bills from the estimated energy consumption.
-Since the CUAC accounts for design features specific to each development, the resulting utility allowance is often more accurate to residents' actual utility bills.
+Since the CUAC accounts for design features specific to each development, the resulting UA is often more accurate to residents' actual utility bills.
 New construction and updates to existing buildings tend to incorporate newer, more efficient technologies that consume less energy.
 As a result, the CUAC usually provides lower UAs compared to the PHA schedule allowances.

 Unlike the PHA schedules, however, not every development is eligible to use the CUAC.
-Currently, TCAC limits the use of the CUAC to new construction projects and rehabilitation projects that meet certain energy efficiency or solar PV requirements.
+Currently, TCAC limits the use of CUAC to new construction projects and rehabilitation projects that meet certain energy efficiency or solar PV requirements.
 New construction projects are eligible if they are built to the Title 24 Building Energy Efficiency Standards (Title 24) in effect at the time of construction.
 To use the CUAC, rehabilitation projects applying for tax credits in 2018 or later must either improve efficiency by at least 20%, or install solar PV that would offset 50% of residential loads.
-Existing tax credit projects are eligible only if they install new solar PV through the MASH program or another solar program administered by a municipal utility or joint powers authority, and if the PV installed will offset residential loads26.
+Existing tax credit projects are eligible only if they install new solar PV through the MASH program or other solar program administered by a municipal utility or joint powers authority, and the PV installed will offset residential loads26.

 In addition to eligibility restrictions, cost can also present a barrier to CUAC adoption.
-Housing providers need to hire a certified consultant to conduct the analysis, including the building energy model used to estimate energy consumption.
+Providers need to hire a certified consultant to conduct the analysis, including the building energy model used to estimate energy consumption.
 TCAC also requires providers to send the analysis back to them for quality control review, to ensure that no errors were made in the UA calculation process.
-The cost of the quality control review ranges from \$500-\$2,500, depending on how many times TCAC must send the analysis back for corrections.27 The analysis must be updated every year according to TCAC regulations, which can also incur a cost.
-Usually annual updates only involve changing the utility rates table to reflect the latest rates, but they can also involve changing the energy consumption model if equipment has been replaced or added.
+The cost of the quality control review ranges from \$500-\$2500, depending on how many times TCAC must send the analysis back for corrections.27 The analysis must be updated every year according to TCAC regulations, which can also incur a cost.
+Usually annual updates just involve changing the utility rates table to reflect the latest rates, but they can also involve changing the energy consumption model if equipment has been replaced or added.
 The annual update also comes with potential costs, as some consultants charge for the updates while others do not.
-Costs to update can vary depending on whether changes are made only to the utility rates table or also to the energy consumption model.
+Costs to update can vary depending on whether changes are just to the utility rates table or also to the energy consumption model.